An arrhythmia (also called dysrhythmia) is an abnormal rhythm of the heart, which can cause the heart to pump less effectively.

 In infants and young children, pacemakers are usually placed in the abdomen.
 The wires that connect the pacemaker to the heart are placed on the outside surface of the heart.
 This position is beneficial because the fat in the abdomen protects the pacemaker and pacemaker wires from injury that might occur during everyday childhood activities such as climbing and falling.

 School-aged children and adolescents may have the pacemaker placed in the shoulder area just under the collarbone.
 The pacemaker wires are often placed inside the superior vena cava, a large vein that connects to the right atrium, and then guided inside the heart.

-An implantable converter defibrillator (ICD) is a small device, similar to a pacemaker, that is implanted under the skin, often in the shoulder area just under the collarbone.
+- Implantable cardioverter defibrillator.
+An implantable cardioverter defibrillator (ICD) is a small device, similar to a pacemaker, that is implanted under the skin, often in the shoulder area just under the collarbone.
 An ICD senses the rate of the heartbeat.
-When the heart rate exceeds a rate programmed into the device, it delivers a small, electrical shock to the heart to slow the heart rate.
-Many newer ICDs are combined with a pacemaker to deliver an electrical signal to regulate a heart rate that is too slow.
-ICDs are used for fast arrhythmias such as ventricular tachycardia.
+When the heart rate exceeds a rate programmed into the device, it delivers a small, electrical shock to the heart in order to shock the heart back into a slower, more normal heart rhythm.
+Newer ICDs are combined with a pacemaker to deliver an electrical signal to regulate a heart rate that is too slow.
+ICDs are used for life-threatening fast arrhythmias such as ventricular tachycardia or ventricular fibrillation.

+- Surgery.
 Surgical treatment for arrhythmias is usually done only when all other appropriate options have failed.
 Surgical ablation is a major surgical procedure requiring general anesthesia.
 The chest is opened, exposing the heart.
-The site of the arrhythmia is located, then destroyed or removed in order to eliminate the arrhythmia.
+At the site where the arrhythmia is located, the tissue is destroyed or removed in order to eliminate the source of the arrhythmia.